zonxa/seal/docs/UsingSeal.md

 - Disable this key on the current server:
   - Change the client's `client_master_key` type to `Exported`.
-  - Set the `deprecated_derivation_index` field with the appropriate index.
+  - Set the `deprecated_derivation_index` field with the derivation index.

 For example: